mgurdal/aegis/docs/quickstart.md

 }
 ```

-Otherwise we will get one of the pre-defined UNAUTHORIZED response. :
+Otherwise we will get one of the pre-defined UNAUTHORIZED responses:
 ```json
 {
     "type": "https://mgurdal.github.io/aiohttp_auth/docs.html#unauthorized",